Name: Lisa Pitt

 "Make it work around your life"

-When asked what advice she would give other students enrolled on distance learning courses, Lisa says to "take your time and make use of the mentor and tutor service."
+When asked what advice she would give other students enrolled on distance learning courses, Lisa says to "take your time and make use of the tutor service."
 She also emphasises balancing the coursework with other commitments and hobbies.
 Despite her busy schedule, she still manages to find time for herself.

 "I just recently completed my first half marathon, so I was training a lot.
 I am also still baking my cakes - I had two to do last week and another two this week, so I am definitely keeping myself busy."